top of page

 Heyhead was a little hamlet just over a mile south west of Heald Green station, and eight miles south of the centre of Manchester, as the crow flies.
 Many of its former residents moved to Heald Green after it was demolished.

-Click here to read a piece that traces the history of Heyhead from its humble origins as a peat bog, through its heyday as a flourishing farming and market gardening community, to its ultimate demise when it was swallowed up by Manchester Airport and the Wythenshawe estate.
+Click here to read the full story of the history of Heyhead from its humble origins as a peat bog, through its heyday as a flourishing farming and market gardening community, to its ultimate demise when it was swallowed up by Manchester Airport and the Wythenshawe estate.

 It came to light that a Charles Hewitt was listed as a grocer in the 1909 Slater’s Directory for Heyhead.